gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 ### updateAutocompleteKeyword
-Create & Update Autocomplete Keyword
+Update a autocomplete keyword config by ID.